adampridmore/BrassBitCoin/README.md

 Try and generate the hash for the genesis coin.
 See _Yorkshire_BrassBitCoin_BlockChain_Specification_ for details on the genesis coin and how to generate the hash.

 # Step 2 - Mine a new coin / block
 Try and generate a new coin that has the genesis block hash as the parent hash value.
-It's a case of tring different _nonce_ values until you fine a valid hash that starts with four 0's.
+It's a case of trying different _nonce_ values until you fine a valid hash that starts with four 0's.
 Typically it takes a few thousand attempts.

 Use you name as the _minedBy_ value - so we can tell who's mined what.
 You can put anything in the _data_ value (such as _'hello'_, we're not going to use it yet.)